Household size

 Pumping schedule

 Treatment supports maintenance.
-It does not replace pumping.
+It works alongside pumping.

 Clear answer